aedobbyn/sentiment-analysis-monkeylearn/analysis.md

 #### Going Negative

-Let's focus on the places where Slack might want to improve.
-I'll focus on the baddest of the "Bad" categories we found: Performance-Quality-Reliability .
+Next let's focus on the places where Slack might want to improve.
+I'll focus on the baddest of the Bad categories we found: Performance-Quality-Reliability .
 Simple word counts can shed some insight into what things people mention the most when they're talking about this topic in an opinion unit with negative sentiment.

 Let's filter our opinion units to just the negative ones that MonkeyLearn classified as being about Performance-Quality-Reliability.